gloriousLoaf/React-Portfolio/README.md

 <p>&nbsp;</p>

 ## Description
+To view my portfolio, please visit [metcalf.dev](https://metcalf.dev).
 This is a constantly updated and evolving portfolio, serving as an introduction to my work and progress in full stack development.
-This currently uses **Bootstrap, jQuery, Owl Carousel, and custom JavaScript & stylesheet.** To view, please visit [gloriousLoaf.github.io](https://gloriousloaf.github.io/)
+This currently uses **Bootstrap, jQuery, Owl Carousel, and custom JavaScript & stylesheet.**
 <p>&nbsp;</p>

 ## Installation